BLimmie/eyewire_validator/README.md

 from model.model import lwunet
 ```

 2. Load the state on a machine that can access a CUDA GPU.
 CPU is highly not recommended and might cause problems when loading the model (Please create an issue if this happens.
-It should be fixed.).
+It should be fixed.)
 ```python
 state_dict = torch.load('state_dict.pth')
 ```